CoderJenks/NC-House-of-Games-API/notes.md

 - Create folders for routes, controllers and models. **DONE**
 - Create `app.js` file and `api.router.js`. **DONE**
 - require `app` and `supertest` in `app.test.js`.
-- set up testing and build endpoints using TDD.
+- set up testing and build endpoints using TDD and error handling.

     ### **GET** `/api/categories`